 By demonstrating from the outset that your business doesn’t tolerate late payment and specifying the actions that would be taken, the chances of getting paid within terms will improve considerably.

 Your late payment policy could include charging late payment interest, stopping services and outsourcing the recovery of the invoice to a debt collection agency.

 4. Reward prompt payment

 Early settlement discounts provide an incentive for customers to pay promptly, ensuring you get paid within terms and reducing the cash flow gap between paying suppliers and receiving payment.

 Whilst this means you would get paid slightly less, it can be more beneficial to your business to be paid the majority of an invoice’s value early than it is to receive the full amount outside of terms.

-Not only is it polite, but it also shows you’re grateful for their custom, improves customer relations and can lead to subsequent sales.
+Not only is it polite, but it also shows you’re grateful for their custom, improves customer relations and can lead to subsequent sales and good payment habits.

 5. Stick to your late payment policy